PartyDAO/party-protocol/docs/governance.md

     )
     ```
     - `authority` will be the address that can mint tokens on the created Party.
 In typical flow, the crowdfund contract will set this to itself.
-    - `opts` are immutable [configuration parameters](#governance-options) for the Party, defining the Party name and symbol (the Party instance will also be an ERC721) and governance parameters.
+    - `opts` are (mostly) immutable [configuration parameters](#governance-options) for the Party, defining the Party name and symbol (the Party instance will also be an ERC721) and governance parameters.
     - `preciousTokens` and `preciousTokenIds` together define the NFTs the Party will custody and enforce extra restrictions on so they are not easily transferred out of the Party.
-    - Both `opts` and the precious tokens list cannot be modified after party creation.
+This list cannot be changed after Party creation.
 2. Transfer assets to the created Party, which will typically be the precious NFTs.
 3. As the `authority`, mint voting cards to members of the party by calling `PartyFactory.mint()`.
     - In typical flow, the crowdfund contract will call this when contributors burn their contribution NFTs.